 Understanding your skills and being able to articulate your skillset is an essential component of any job search or career exploration.
-Employers want to see skills on your resume and in your cover letter; you also make employment decisions based on the skills you have acquired or want to acquire.
+Employers want to see skills on your resume and cover letter; you may also make employment decisions based on the skills you have acquired or want to acquire.
 In today’s competitive labour market it can be challenging to develop marketable skills and gain experience.
 However, upon closer examination, there are many opportunities.
 Volunteering can be the option to start opening the door of your working opportunities.

 1. The Primary Benefits of Volunteering

 - Develop Skills and Gain Experience: How do I get a job without experience and experience without a job?
 Easy, volunteer!
 Most volunteer positions offer the same opportunity to develop skills as paid positions.
-You can develop the communication, interpersonal, organizational, problem-solving, and computer skills, among countless others, that employers are looking for.
-For many positions and careers, the only way to get started is through volunteer work.
+You can develop the communication, interpersonal, organizational, problem-solving, and computer skills among countless others, that employers are looking for.
+For many positions and careers, sometimes the only way to get started is through volunteering work.

 - Develop and Cultivate Contacts: The majority of all work opportunities are never advertised.
 With this in mind, it is clear that you must either be in a place where you can demonstrate your transferable skills at a time when people can recognize your skills and worth or have contacts who can alert you to openings before they are advertised.
-In addition to actual openings, contacts can also provide critical information regarding career areas that allows for informed and intelligent career choices.
+In addition to actual openings, contacts can also provide critical information regarding career areas that allow for informed and intelligent career choices.
 Volunteering is an important way to develop contacts while making a valuable contribution to an organization.

 - Participate in Your Community: In these busy times, it's easy to neglect the community in which we live.
-Volunteering gives us the opportunity to give back to the organizations that have supported us or that have selflessly given to others.
+Volunteering gives us the opportunity to give back to the organizations that have supported us or that have given to others without being noticed.
 Through this practice, we can strengthen both our community and ourselves.
 That accomplishment can provide an important sense of satisfaction and allow us to balance personal and professional needs.

 2. Where Can I Find Volunteer Opportunities?